 - A tech channel that reviews personal audio, specifically wireless earbuds, headphones, and speakers.

-“I figured that I had to be talking about everything; I thought general tech was the way to go until somebody sort of educated me and let me know, like, ‘Hey, that isn’t it.
-You need to laser focus on a niche, and if you can find a niche within that niche, then that’s really going to be where you find your people,” Jeff says.
+“I thought general tech was the way to go until somebody sort of educated me and let me know, like, ‘Hey, that isn’t it.
+You need to laser-focus on a niche, and if you can find a niche within that niche, then that’s really going to be where you find your people,” Jeff says.

 To find a focused niche, ask yourself two questions:

-- Does my potential niche have a subgenre?
+- Does my niche have an interesting subgenre?

 “When I did my first headphone video, it outperformed my other content,” Jeff says.
-“I was lucky to get 50 or 60 views on a video; this headphone video was pushing 300, 400, 500 views.
+“I was lucky to get 50 or 60 views on a video before that, but this headphone video was pushing 300, 400, 500 views.
 Maybe two videos later, I did a video on a set of earbuds that had just been released.
 That video ended up pushing 1,000 in the first week….
 I noticed a pattern there.”

 3. Check Out the Competition for Your Niche

-4. Choose a YouTube Niche that Provides Endless Video Work
+4. Choose a Niche that Provides Endless Video Work

-In this TubeTalk episode, our co-host Dan asked Jeff an interesting question.
+In this podcast episode, our co-host Dan asked Jeff an interesting question.

 “Do you ever feel like there are only so many headphones, and you’ve reviewed all of them?”
-Dan asks.
+Dan asked.

-“No,” Jeff says.
+“No,” Jeff answered.
 “There has been a tidal wave – a tsunami if you will – of wireless headphones and earbuds since 2016-2017, and it has not slowed down.
 Even the [computer] chip shortage [during the pandemic] barely made a dent in what’s going on here….
-If anything, I have too much work.
-There are so many products.
-There are so many new ones coming out.”
+If anything, I have too much work.”

 Pro tip: Choose a niche that gives you plenty of videos to make.
-You don’t want to focus on a topic where you run out of ideas in the next four months.
+There's nothing worse than running out of ideas in first your three months of creating.